Understanding CRP in Education Loan: What It Means and How It Affects Your Loan Approval

 How to Reduce the Impact of CRP on Your Loan?

-To minimise the impact of a CRP on your loan, work on lowering the lender's perceived risk.
+To minimise the impact of CRP on your loan, work on lowering the lender’s perceived risk.
 A higher CRP results in higher loan costs.
-Thus, by improving your financial profile, you can reduce this premium and secure a more favourable interest rate.
+By improving your financial profile, you can reduce this premium and secure a more favourable interest rate.

-A higher credit score, preferably above 750, indicates financial reliability.
-If you have existing loans or EMIs, make sure to repay them on time.
+Maintain a Strong CIBIL Score: A higher score, preferably above 750, indicates financial reliability.
+If you have existing loans or EMIs, repay them on time.
 A clean credit history will result in a lower CRP.

 By implementing these strategies, you can make your loan profile more attractive to lenders, thereby lowering your overall interest rate.